relxd/lxd-sdk/docs/InstancesApi.md

 <a name="postInstancesByNameSnapshotsInformation"></a>
 # **postInstancesByNameSnapshotsInformation**
-> BasicBackgroundOperationResponse postInstancesByNameSnapshotsInformation(name, snapshotName, body)
+> BackgroundOperationResponse postInstancesByNameSnapshotsInformation(name, snapshotName, body)